Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Analytic integrable Reeb flows

+We have now a $\partial$-strong Birkhoff section in the domain $N_1\cup U_1\cup N_2$ that is either connected or disconnected according to the cases above.
+We want to iterate the construction following a different edge of $v_2$, corresponding to a domain $U_2$ attached to $N_1\cup U_1\cup N_2$.

+Let $N_3$ be the connected component of $N$ corresponding to the other vertex of $v_2$.
+In $N_1\cup U_1\cup N_2$ we either have a section dual to the 1-form $\eta_1$ or a $\partial$-strong Birkhoff section.
+In the second case, we start by blowing up the binding orbits to obtain a section in the resulting manifold with boundary.
+In both cases, we denote the corresponding manifold with boundary $\widetilde{M}_1$ endowed with a rational 1-form $\eta_1$.
+All the arguments we used for $(N_1,\eta_1)$ apply to $(\widetilde{M}_1,\eta_1)$: if $N_3$ intersects $N_1\cup U_1\cup N_2$ and in $U_2$ the slope of $X$ is constant we cut along an invariant torus and if it not we extend $\eta_1$.

-Doing this for each edge of $v_1$ we obtain, perhaps after cutting open along some tori that correspond to cycles of the graph, a Birkhoff section on the region corresponding to the subgraph at distance 1 of $v_1$.
-We repeat the same argument along those edges that are incident to each neighbor of $v_1$, and so on.
-By compactness, we end up with a Birkhoff section of $X$ in a manifold $\widetilde M$ that is connected and obtained by cutting open along a finite number of invariant tori of $X$.
+Doing this for each edge of the graph we end up with a Birkhoff section of $X$ in a manifold $\widetilde M$ that is connected and obtained by cutting $M$ along a finite number of invariant tori.
 Thus, we have shown that $X$ admits a Birkhoff splitting. \end{proof}

-\begin{Remark} All the analysis carried out in \cite{CV2} seems to hold in the following context.
-Let $(H,f)$ be an integrable system on a four-dimensional symplectic manifold.
-Assume that $M=H^{-1}(c)$ is a connected closed regular energy level set, that $f$ restricts on $M$ as an analytic non-constant function, and that the Hamiltonian flow on $M$ has no invariant Reeb cylinder.
-Then \cite[Sections 2 and 3]{CV2} show that $M$ is a stable energy level set: the Hamiltonian flow is parallel to the Reeb flow of a SHS on $M$.
-It has an analytic integral, so by Theorem \ref{thm:split} it admits a Birkhoff splitting. \end{Remark}
+{ \begin{Corollary} Let $(H,f)$ be an integrable system on a 4-dimensional symplectic manifold $(W,\Omega)$.
+Let $M$ be a (connected component) of a regular energy level set of $H$ such that $f|_M$ is an analytic non-constant function in $M$.
+If the Hamiltonian flow of $H$ restricted to $M$ has no invariant Reeb cylinders, then it admits a Birkhoff splitting in $M$. \end{Corollary} \begin{proof} The analysis carried out in \cite[Sections 2 and 3]{CV2} shows that $M$ is a stable energy level set: the Hamiltonian flow is parallel to the Reeb flow of a SHS on $M$.
+It has an analytic integral, so by Theorem~\ref{thm:split} it admits a Birkhoff splitting. \end{proof} }